lino-framework/book/docs/specs/comments.rst

         The :attr:`owner` of a comment is always an instance of a subclass of :class:`Commentable`.

+    .. attribute:: body

+        The full body text of your comment.

+    .. attribute:: short_preview

+        The first paragraph of your :attr:`body`.

+    .. attribute:: emotion

+        The emotion of this comment.

     .. attribute:: published

         When this comment has been published.
 A timestamp.

 .. class:: Comments